radeklat/act-draw-explain/README.md

 Since testing tools for Flutter are still in their infancy, the tooling is often broken, too simple or non-existent.
 To see test coverage, the project utilizes codecov.io for visualisation.

 Unit tests are located in `test/unit`, widget tests in `test/widget`.
-Rudimentary application tests are located in `test_driver`.
-However, as they are not stable and too simplistic, they are not used to verify correct app behaviour.

 To generate a combined test/widget tests coverage report, run:

 ```bash
 flutter test --coverage && bash <(curl -s https://codecov.io/bash) -f coverage/lcov.info